JonnoB/training_lms_with_synthetic_data/README.md

 Other models can be used; however, using Unsloth reduces RAM and increases training time; see the Unsloth documentation for details.

 # Key files in the repo

-The most important file in the repo is `training_script.py`.
+- `training_script.py`.
 This Python script can be executed from the command line using its arguments to train an LM to perform CLOCR-C using training data and the base LM of your choice.
+- `learned_corruption_distribs.json`: The conditional probability distributions used to corrupt data.
+- `example_dataset_df.parquet`: parquet file containing a small amount of training data to allow running of the scripts.
+- `/example_hf_dataset`: a folder which can be loaded as a Huggingface dataset.
+Contains 5 examples and acts as an example test set.

 # Using this repo